Fullstack-MOOC/backend-2-kahoot-api/write-up/index.md

 ![](img/test.jpg){: .small .fancy}

-You can also view server logs and restart the server from there, where can be very useful in debuggin.
+You can also view server logs and restart the server from there, where can be very useful in debugging.

-## To Turn In

-1. github url to your repo
-1. url to your new heroku app instance

-## Extra Credit

-1. How might you delete polls?
-1. What about preventing people from voting multiple times using cookies or localstorage? not super secure but a first pass.